-The Android 9.0 Pie update is causing problems for some Pixel and Pixel 2 users and today we want to take you through what you need to know about these Android Pie problems.
+The Android Pie update is causing problems for some Pixel, Pixel 2, and Pixel 3 users and today we want to take you through what you need to know about these Android Pie problems.

 Android 9.0 Pie is also rolling out to the Essential Phone and should start hitting other OEMs like Sony in the near future.
-Android Pie updates from companies like Samsung could be weeks, if not months, away.
+Android Pie updates from companies like Samsung are months away.

-The Android Pie update is exciting, but like all major updates, it’s plagued with a variety of problems.
+The Android Pie update is exciting, but like all Android updates, it’s plagued with a variety of problems.
 Some of these issues are minor bugs, others are far more problematic.

-If you’re thinking about downloading the Android Pie update when it arrives for your phone, you should be familiar with these issues before you install.
+If you’re thinking about downloading the latest Android Pie update for your phone, you should be familiar with these issues before you install.
 This way you won’t be caught off guard.

 If you’re already using the Android Pie update on your device you should be keeping an eye out for problems and reporting what you see to Google so it can improve the product in future updates.